garoyeri/azure-secrets-management/docs/configuration.md

 ### Configuration Reference

-* `defaults`: these key value pairs will be applied by default to all resources in the configuration.
+- `defaults`: these key-value pairs will be applied by default to all resources in the configuration.
-* `resources`: these are the resources that should be configured to be rotated.
+- `resources`: these are the resources that should be configured to be rotated.

 For each `resource`, there is a name identifier which is used by the action to identify resources when the `resources` filter is used to call the action.
 These must be unique within a configuration file.

 Each `resource` entry has some common properties:

-* `type`: How to interpret this resource entry.
+- `type`: How to interpret this resource entry.
 Different types have different configuration fields and different defaults.
 Review the documentation to see which types are supported.
 This field is case-sensitive.
-* `name`: (optional based on type) the name of the resource based on the type, this is used to find the resource in the specifed Azure resource group.
+- `name`: (optional based on type) the name of the resource based on the type, this is used to find the resource in the specifed Azure resource group.
-* `resourceGroup`: (optional based on type) the name of the resource group where the resource is located.
+- `resourceGroup`: (optional based on type) the name of the resource group where the resource is located.
-* `keyVault`: the name of the Key Vault to store the rotated secret into.
+- `keyVault`: the name of the Key Vault to store the rotated secret into.
-* `keyVaultResourceGroup`: the name of the resource group where the Key Vault is located.
+- `keyVaultResourceGroup`: the name of the resource group where the Key Vault is located.
-* `keyVaultSecretPrefix`: the prefix of the secret name to use (the secret name will always be the identifier name... for now).
+- `keyVaultSecretPrefix`: the prefix of the secret name to use (the secret name will always be the identifier name... for now).
-* `expirationDays`: (optional based on type) how many days the secret is valid for.
+- `expirationDays`: (optional based on type) how many days the secret is valid for.
-* `expirationOverlapDays`: the number of days remaining for the secret before starting the rotation process.
+- `expirationOverlapDays`: the number of days remaining for the secret before starting the rotation process.
 This should be less than `expirationDays` and can be `0` meaning that it should be rotated when it expires.
 You will want to have some overlap between the old secret and the new one to allow services to shift over to the new secret and use the old one while they do, avoiding any unnecessary errors.